typelead/eta/README.md

 - Support hot code reloading
 - Re-use GHC's infrastructure
   - Keep up with their release cycle
-  - CLI should match that of ghc's to mak
+  - CLI should match that of ghc's

 # Progress